Kieron Pollard: Other franchise leagues

 On 3 June 2018, he was selected to play for the Toronto Nationals in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 He was the leading wicket-taker in the tournament for the Toronto Nationals, with five dismissals in six matches.

 Pollard was bought by Karachi Kings for US$140,000 in 2017 Pakistan Super League players draft.
 In a do or die match against Lahore Qalandars he scored 45 runs off 20 balls to help his team to stay in the tournament, later he was judged man of the match.
 He played for Multan Sultans in PSL 3.
 He was picked by Peshawar Zalmi in 2019 Pakistan Super League players draft.

 In October 2018, he was named in the squad for the Dhaka Dynamites team, following the draft for the 2018–19 Bangladesh Premier League.
 In June 2019, he was selected to play for the Toronto Nationals franchise team in the 2019 Global T20 Canada tournament.
 In July 2020, he was named in the Trinbago Knight Riders squad for the 2020 Caribbean Premier League.
 In the 2023 Caribbean Premier League, league's first red card was given to his team, Trinbago Knight Riders, due to slow over-rate violations.
 Pollard criticized the rule, calling it "absolutely ridiculous".

 In T10 League, Pollard has represented Kerala Kings and Deccan Gladiators.

 In April 2022, he was bought by the London Spirit for the 2022 season of The Hundred.
 Pollard played the 2022 T20 Blast season for Surrey.
 Pollard appeared for Southern Brave in the 2024 season of The Hundred.
 Pollard achieved a rare feat by scoring 5 sixes in a set and also scoring 6 sixes in 6 balls in a t20i match.

+On 20 June 2026, Pollard became the all time leading run scorer in T20 cricket in a MLC match for MI New York, scoring an unbeaten century against the Washington Freedom, surpassing Chris Gayle's record of 14,562 runs.

 Coaching career

 In November 2022, Pollard announced his retirement from IPL and subsequently became the batting coach of the same franchise, Mumbai Indians.
 In December 2023, he was appointed as the assistant coach of England cricket team for the 2024 ICC Men's T20 World Cup.

+In January 2026, he was named as the head coach of MI London for the 2026 season of The Hundred.